jamesgillesp/jamesgillesp/README.md

 - 👋 Hi, I’m @jamesgillesp
 - 👀 I’m interested in data, analytics and amazing facts
-- 🌱 I’m currently learning how to
+- 🌱 I’m currently learning how to deliver amazing data products and be a great dad :)
 - 💞️ I’m looking to collaborate on data engineering projects and best practices
 - 📫 How to reach me - find me on https://www.linkedin.com/in/jamesgillesp/